benprov718/AdventOfCode2015/README.md

 a-file solves first part of the puzzle, reads input from file.\
 b-file needs minor tweaks to read input from file (coming soon)

+### Day4:

+a-file solves first part, no read from file